httpwg/http-extensions/draft-ietf-httpbis-replay.md

 fields - without acting on the values - and determining request routing is likely to be safe from side-effects, but other actions might not be.

-Intermediary servers do not have sufficient information to make this determination, so {{status}} describes a way for the origin to signal to them that a particular request isn't appropriate for early data.
+Intermediary servers do not have sufficient information to decide whether early data can be processed, so {{status}} describes a way for the origin to signal to them that a particular request isn't appropriate for early data.
 Intermediaries that accept early data MUST implement that mechanism.

 Note that a server cannot choose to selectively reject early data at the TLS layer.
 TLS only permits a server to accept all early data, or none of it.
 Once